-In general, all tracks are required.
-For the digital version of an album release, all tracks that exist on the physical version must be delivered digitally and the track numbering should match.
+In general all tracks are required.
+For the digital version of an album release, all tracks that exist on the physical version should be delivered and the track numbering should match.
 DDEX provides guidelines on how to express the order of the tracks in a release.
-In the event that specific tracks are chosen to not be made available, please consult with your Digital Merchants on options to restrict access.

-Complete album releases are required, and an album release is considered incomplete if it is missing tracks that are available on the physical version (in the same market).
+Complete album releases are required and an album release is considered incomplete if it is missing tracks that are available on the physical version (in the same market).
 For example, if the physical version of an album has ten tracks and the version provided to Digital Merchants contains eight tracks, the album could be flagged as partial and may not be available for purchase in digital stores.
 Licensing issues in different territories can cause challenges with partial album releases, especially for soundtracks and compilations.
-In these cases, a partial album release may be available at the Digital Merchant store.
-Any differentiation in track listings between digital and physical release must be clarified by a differing UPC code.
+In these cases, a partial album release may be available in the digital store.